 Despite our best efforts to ensure digital accessibility of the DMAS Agency Website, there may be some limitations.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.

 Known limitations for the DMAS Agency Website:

-- Adobe Portable Document Files (PDF): Some PDFs may not be accessible by screen readers because older manuals and documents were created prior to Adobe's latest Accessibility Tools.
-We are in the process of making older PDFs readable by screen readers through a process called "remediation."
+- Adobe Portable Document Files (PDF): Some PDFs may not be accessible by assistive technology such as screen readers because legacy content was created prior to Adobe's latest Accessibility Tools.
+Our efforts to remediate and/or recreate nonconformant content where possible are ongoing.

 Please report any issues you encounter to our Digital Accessibility Team at firstname.lastname@example.org.